Ssemaganda-George/Ssemaganda-George/README.md

-# Welcome to my GitHub profile
+# Welcome to George_GitHub profile

 ## About me
  Core Dev, Computer scientist and a Tech enthusiast!